da99/da99.github.com/sw-dev.md

 3. Create a first copy just for fun (and throwaway).
 Theory vs. practice.

+4. Geniuses (ie Kay, Engelbart, Nelson) can handle complexity to create simplicity.
+Mere mortals such as ourselves can only handle simplicity, even if it sacrifices functionality.
+Let them develop the needed complexity, we will get there through profitable simplicity.

 Other
 -----
 1.  **Confident Code + Fuctions.
 OOP only for state.**